ocrosby/obsidian/Areas/LLM-Assisted Project Development Framework.md

 ### Step 7.
 LLM-Assisted Implementation Strategy

-#### Section-by-Section Development
+#### Section-by-Section Development with Status Tracking
-Once you have your plan:
+Once you have your validated plan:
 1. Work with the LLM to implement it section by section
 2. Explicitly say "let's just do section 2 for now"
 3. Check that it works, run your tests
 4. **Commit your changes**
+5. Update your idea status: `idea` → `in-validation` → `building` → `launched` → `shelved`
-5. Have the LLM mark that section as complete in your plan
+6. Have the LLM mark that section as complete in your plan
+7. **Prioritize MVPs, not perfection** - aim to validate fast

+**Launch > Perfect**: An imperfect MVP that collects feedback is worth more than a "perfect" idea still on the whiteboard.

 #### Database and Data Models
 - Setting up the database